apimock-rs (API Mock) Documentation

 Contribution

-This guide walks through how to get started with apimock-rs, a mock HTTP server for testing APIs.
+This guide walks through how to get started with apimock-rs, a mock HTTP(S) server for testing APIs.
 It covers basic setup, examples, frequently asked questions, deep configuration.

 🏞️ Concept Overview

-API mock (apimock-rs) is a developer-friendly, lightweight and functional HTTP mock server built in Rust.
+apimock-rs (API Mock) is a developer-friendly, super-lightweight and functional HTTP(S) mock server built in Rust.
 It provides file-based mechanism for mocking RESTful APIs using static JSON responses.
 Optionally, dynamic routing is supported: rule-based matching via toml and scripting via rhai.

 Key Features

-• 🍨 High-performance – Effortless speed and minimal presence.
-Built with async Rust using tokio and hyper.
+- 🍨 High-performance – Effortless speed and minimal presence.
+Built with async Rust using

 Getting started